 100 Million Missing Women and the Aftermath of Acute Gender Imbalance – Part 1

-WILLS POINT, TX — Gospel for Asia (GFA) Special on the aftermath of acute gender imbalance: Discussing the horrendous reality of 100 million missing women worldwide — Part 1.
+WILLS POINT, TX — Gospel for Asia (GFA) Special Report on the aftermath of acute gender imbalance: Discussing the horrendous reality of 100 million missing women worldwide — Part 1.

 One of the stunning stories from Scripture tells about the uninvited woman who crashed a VIP party at the home of an important religious leader.
 This is a gal whose bad reputation preceded her–a “woman of the city” reports the account in the book of Luke.
 Some versions even say that she “was a great sinner.”